ualberta-mueller-group/MCGS/docs/development-notes.md

 value is written/read from file when saving/loading polymorphic types.

 TODO: Use `type_mapper` like with database, to translate between run time type IDs and disk type IDs.
+This will allow type registration order to differ between the program when it saves the file, and the program when it loads the file (i.e. across different release versions of MCGS)

 # Database (`database.h`, `global_database.h`)
 `database.h` defines the `database` class, and two database entry structs.
 The